ganboing/K3-Docs/hacking/jtag-com260-ft2232H.md

 ***Note that no TRST is exposed through MMC1 pins***

-The multiplexing of pins are controlled by pinctrl block at `0xd401e000`.
+To perform the switching, write to the corresponding pinctrl register of the pins.
+The pinctrl block is at `0xd401e000`.
 Each pin has a corresponding 32-bit [pinctrl register](https://elixir.bootlin.com/linux/v7.2/source/Documentation/devicetree/bindings/pinctrl/spacemit,k1-pinctrl.yaml), in which there is a 3-bit field controlling the function (0-7) that the pin connects to.
-At reset, the default function is 0 for MMC1 pins, so they need to be switched to Function 5.
-Vendor u-boot has a convenient device-tree property [`spacemit,enable-debug-jtag`](https://github.com/spacemit-com/uboot-2022.10/blob/769ed686043d06b65c2863af479e97985e3b0d64/arch/riscv/dts/k3_spl.dts#L28) that controls the switch in SPL.
+Vendor u-boot has a convenient device-tree property [`spacemit,enable-debug-jtag`](https://github.com/spacemit-com/uboot-2022.10/blob/769ed686043d06b65c2863af479e97985e3b0d64/arch/riscv/dts/k3_spl.dts#L28) that switches MMC1 functions in SPL.
 Un-comment that line, and don't forget to disable mmc1(sdhci1) in u-boot proper and Linux device-tree so the pinmux won't get switched back.

 ## JTAG Connection